Enfamil Linked to Necrotizing Enterocolitis: A Comprehensive Review

-Enfamil and Necrotizing Enterocolitis: Examining the Link
+Enfamil and Necrotizing Enterocolitis: Bridging the Evidence Gap

-Enfamil, a brand of infant formula, has been the subject of adverse-event reports and clinical research concerning its potential association with necrotizing enterocolitis (NEC), a severe gastrointestinal disease primarily affecting preterm infants.
-This section examines the clinical presentation and diagnosis of NEC, the pharmacology and reported adverse effects of Enfamil, mechanistic pathways linking the two, and risk considerations including warning adequacy, causation, and exposure timelines.
-Necrotizing enterocolitis is characterized by inflammation and necrosis of the intestinal tissue, typically presenting in premature neonates with symptoms such as abdominal distension, feeding intolerance, bloody stools, and systemic signs like lethargy or temperature instability.
-Diagnosis relies on clinical evaluation and radiographic findings, including pneumatosis intestinalis or portal venous gas.
-The condition is staged using Bell's criteria, ranging from mild (stage I) to severe (stage III) with perforation or peritonitis.
-In a clinical trial comparing exclusive human milk feeding to standard formula fortification, NEC of all Bell stages was significantly higher in the control group receiving formula (15.4% vs. 3.6%, p=0.04) (https://pubmed.ncbi.nlm.nih.gov/36528055/).
-This highlights the increased risk of NEC associated with formula-based feeding regimens.
+NEC is characterized by inflammation and necrosis of the intestinal tissue, often presenting with feeding intolerance, abdominal distension, bloody stools, and systemic signs such as apnea or lethargy.
+Diagnosis relies on clinical assessment and imaging, such as abdominal X-rays showing pneumatosis intestinalis.
+The condition is staged using Bell's criteria, ranging from mild (stage I) to severe (stage III) with perforation.
+In a study comparing exclusive human milk feeding to standard formula fortification, NEC of all Bell stages was higher in the control group (15.4% vs. 3.6%, P = .04) (https://pubmed.ncbi.nlm.nih.gov/36528055/).
+This highlights the association between formula feeding and increased NEC risk.

 Important Notice